nextpyp/pyp/docs/install/install-web.rst

 The install script will download the rest of the needed software components and set them up.
-Total download sizes are in the tens of gibibytes, so on a fast internet connection, the installation script would need at least a few minutes to finish.
+Total download sizes are in the tens of gigabytes, so on a fast internet connection, the installation script would need at least a few minutes to finish.